pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 ## <a name="Stream_Metadata_search_topic">How Searching Works: Stream Metadata</a>

-[Stream Metadata](xref:sdsStreamExtra) modifies the aforementioned search syntax rules and each operator's behavior is described below.
+[Stream Metadata](xref:sdsStreamExtra) modifies the aforementioned search syntax rules.
 For example, assume that a namespace contains the following Streams and the respective Metadata Key-Value pair(s) for each stream.

 **streamId** | **Metadata**